louwerse/tomlouwerse-new-site/content/en/papers/_index.md

 math = false
 highlight = false

-# Optional featured image (relative to `static/img/` folder).
-#[header]
-#image = "headers/media.jpg"
-#caption = "SRF Interview April 2016"

 +++

+### 2024

+Louwerse, T. (2024) The Netherlands – The Increasing Use of Portfolio Reform in Complex Coalition Formation.
+Paper presented at Workshop The Politics of Portfolio Design in European Democracies, Vienna, 19-20 June.

+Louwerse, T. (2024) Government-Opposition Dynamics in Parliamentary Interactions: The Case of the Netherlands.
+Paper presented at the Annual Conference of the European Political Science Association, Cologne, 4-6 July.

+Louwerse, T. & Zorina, E. (2024) What kind of opposition do citizens want?
+Paper presented at the ECPR General Conference, Dublin, 12-15 August.

+Sieberer, U., Meyer, T., Osamura, K. Schmuck, D., et al. (2024) Explaining changes in the distribution of policy competencies in multiparty governments.
+Paper presented at the Annual Conference of the European Political Science Association, Cologne, 4-6 July.

+Tuttnauer, O., Warode, L. & Louwerse, T. (2024) The dynamics of parliamentary conflict in response to electoral information.
+Paper presented at the Annual Conference of the European Political Science Association, Cologne, 4-6 July.

 ### 2023

 Louwerse, T. (2023) Government-Opposition Dynamics in Parliamentary Interruptions: The Case of the Netherlands.
-Paper presented at he ECPR Standing Group on Parliaments, Vienna, 6-8 July.
+Paper presented at the ECPR Standing Group on Parliaments, Vienna, 6-8 July.

-Louwerse, T. & Van well.
-R. (2023) Government-opposition distinctiveness in legislatures: A longitudinal analysis.
+Louwerse, T. & Van Well, R. (2023) Government-opposition distinctiveness in legislatures: A longitudinal analysis.
 Paper presented at the Opposition Studies Conference, 18-19 July.

 ### 2022